juampabloheras/brats_submission_template/README.md

 # BraTS 2025 Submission Template

 This repository is a minimal template for packaging your BraTS submission inside a Docker container.
-Follow the steps below to build, test, and pushyour image to the Synapse container registry.
+Follow the steps below to build, test, and push your image to the Synapse container registry.

 > 📄 **Official submission guide:** [https://www.synapse.org/Synapse\:syn64153130/wiki/633742](https://www.synapse.org/Synapse:syn64153130/wiki/633742)